airbnb/javascript/README.md

 <img src="eslint.svg" height="18" align="center"/> [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html)

 > Why?
-JavaScript is only now, in ES2022, adding the concept of privacy in terms of properties or methods.
 Although a leading underscore has long been a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
 This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed. tl;dr: if you want something to be “private”, it must not be observably present.
+With the addition of private class fields in ES2022, there is a genuine way to do this, so the informal convention is obsolete.

 ```typescript
 // bad